SwissTchoukball/cms/README.md

 - `docker compose up` (to start the DB)
 - Dump the production DB and import it to your local DB (this only needs to be done the first time, or if you want to get up to date schema or data)
 - Copy the content of the `uploads` folder locally (this only needs to be done the first time, or if you want to get up to date uploaded files)
+  - It can be done using this `rsync` command, which will only download the original files and not all the different generated sizes (which include `__` in the filename)
+    `rsync -av --exclude='*__*' user@tchoukball.ch:path/to/uploads/ uploads/`
+    Replace `user` with your username and `path/to/uploads` with the path to the uploads folder on the server.
 - `npm start`

 ## Dump production DB into staging DB